 You can also easily modify a shock collar to create an electrified bit gag, which is something I have recently tried.
 However, after having my trainer use it on me (an even on the lowest setting at that), I think I might like to uninvent this device.

 I really like electrical play and have tinkered around with all three types of shock collars.
 I've even hooked them up to a modified butt plug resulting in dual stimulation of the neck and ass.
 That combination can really get a pony moving!

-If you're really willing to put some time and effort into it, you can create a combination collar that will deliver a shock to the neck (and an eletrified butt plug, vaginal plug, urethral rod, or whatever else you might like) on any of the above the criteria.
+If you're willing to put some time and effort into it, you can create a combination collar that will deliver a shock to the neck (and an electrified butt plug, vaginal plug, urethral rod, or whatever else you might like) on any of the above the criteria.
 Indeed, you can even permit equine sounds (based on volume, frequency, etc.) while excluding human speech.
-Anyway, I'm digressing here, but I like eletrical play and still really enjoy my basic shock collar.
+Anyway, I'm digressing here, but I like electrical play and still really enjoy my basic shock collar.

 Please keep safety in mind if you do decide to try one of these collars.
-They have designed for use on dogs, and the skin of a human neck is not the same.
+They have been designed for use on dogs not humans.
 Aside from the positioning of the prongs, there is also a real risk of electrical burns.
-Be aware of all the risks with electrical play and shock collars in particular.
+Be aware of all the risks inherent to electrical play and shock collars in particular.